theothernt/AerialViews/README.md

 <br/>

 ## Known issues...

+- After copying videos to your Android TV device, they fail to play or appear during the screensaver.
+Typically a restart of your Android TV device.

 - HDR videos may not play properly for everyone, even with a TV that supports HDR/HDR10 and Dolby Vision.
 If you get a black screen or the colours are not correct, please use the SDR option